cosmos/cosmos-sdk/docs/architecture/adr-059-test-scopes.md

 To help limit scope and complexity, it is recommended to use the smallest possible number of modules in application startup, i.e. don't depend on simapp.

-A *small* number of integration tests should use simapp to start up and test application operations.

 Integration tests should outnumber e2e tests.